platform-kit/docs/README.md

   - Sell subscriptions via Stripe
   - Develop detailed customer personas with interests & tags
 - **For DevOps**
-  - Instant Updates
-    - Changes to your content are reflected immediately.
+  - LIVE UPDATES: Changes to your content are reflected immediately in the API.
+No need for rebuilds.
-    - No need to rebuild the website = lower costs.
-  - GLOBAL SCALABILITY: never worry about outages or traffic spikes
-    - The static front-end can deployed "to the edge" (global CDN)
-    - The API can scale infintely, automatically
+  - GLOBAL SCALABILITY: front-end deploys to CDN & serverless API scales automatically
 - **For Administrators**
   - User Management
     - Assign Tags, Roles, & Permissions from the Admin UI.